Tree-based methods for length-biased survival data

 and \(S(t)\) can be estimated with the transformation

-Although directly plugging this estimator into the influence function \eqref{eq:logrank_lb} is possible, it can lead to numerical instability during the permutation tests used for unbiased variable selection.
-This instability arises because \(\log \hat S^{LB1}(t_h) \approx -\infty\), due to the constraint \(\sum_{j=1}^h q_j=1\).
+For prediction, the unbiased survival function for new data is estimated using the weighted version of \eqref{eq:V1_1} with the forest weights \eqref{eq:forest_weights}.
+For the LBRC influence function \eqref{eq:logrank_lb}, a direct plug-in of \eqref{eq:V1_1} is possible.
+However, it can lead to numerical instability during the permutation tests used for unbiased variable selection.
+This instability arises because the constraint \(\sum_{j=1}^h q_j=1\) implies \(\hat S^{LB1}(t_h)=0\), so that \(\log \hat S^{LB1}(t_h)\) = $-\infty$.
 Even if we replace \(\hat S^{LB1}(t_h)\) with a small constant \(\epsilon\), the resulting value can be substantially different from neighboring estimates at \(t_1, \ldots, t_{h-1}\), potentially reducing the test power.
 To mitigate this issue, we instead use a discretized version of the hazard function, \(\Lambda(u) = \sum_{u \ge t_j} \lambda_j\), where $\lambda_j$ is the positive jump at $t_j$, estimated as

 This yields the estimator \(\log \hat S^{LB1}(t) = -\sum_{t \ge t_j} \hat \lambda^{LB1}_j\), which avoids extreme values at time \(t_h\) .
 The derivation of this estimator is provided in the supplemental material.